se-edu/se-book/testing/testingTypes/systemTesting/what/text.md

 System testing is typically done by a testing team (also called a QA team).

 **System test cases are based on the specified external behavior of the system.** Sometimes, system tests go beyond the bounds defined in the specification.
-This is useful when testing that the system fails 'gracefully' having pushed beyond its limits.
+This is useful when testing that the system fails 'gracefully' when pushed beyond its limits.

 <box>

-{{ icon_example }} Suppose the SUT is a browser supposedly capable of handling web pages containing up to 5000 characters.
+{{ icon_example }} Suppose the SUT is a browser that is supposedly capable of handling web pages containing up to 5000 characters.
 Given below is a test case to test if the SUT fails gracefully if pushed beyond its limits.

 ```
 Test case: load a web page that is too big